 Gouramis are a group of fish in the families Osphronemidae, Helostomatidae and Anabantidae.
 They have a labyrinth organ that acts sort of like a lung, which allows them to breathe air at the surface.
 In nature this adaptation enables them to live in shallow, stagnant, oxygen-poor water.
 Some gouramis are mouthbrooders, and some make bubble nests at the surface to incubate their eggs until they hatch.
-Males are usually larger and have brighter colors and longer fins.
+Males are usually larger and have brighter colors and longer fins than females.
 Several species have been selectively bred for different colors and fancier fins.

 Natural Habitat for Gouramis

 Gouramis are found throughout eastern and southern Asia, from Pakistan through Thailand, Vietnam, the Malaysian Archipelago, China and as far north and east as Korea and Japan.
-They live in slow moving rivers, swamps, marshes, canals, wetlands and temporary pools.
+They live in slow-moving rivers, swamps, marshes, canals, wetlands and temporary pools.

 Gourami's Water Requirements

 Many gouramis are found in soft, acidic water in the wild, however the majority of aquarium species sold today are raised commercially in water that has a higher pH and alkalinity than their native environments, so they are very adaptable. pH should be between 6.8 and 7.8, alkalinity between 3° and 8° dkH (50 ppm to 140 ppm) and water temperature should remain between 75° and 80° F. If the aquarium is kept in rooms below 75°, use an Aqueon Aquarium Heater to maintain the correct temperature.
 Maintain good filtration and change 10% of the water weekly or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
 Do not forget to treat tap water with Aqueon Water Conditioner before refilling your tank.